EduGonO/scenariOS/README.md

 - Compact map showing the primary location and nearby backups with distances in kilometers plus a "show similar" option.
 - Weather panel forecasting temperature, rain, clouds, visibility, and golden-hour range for the chosen date and place.
 - Rich scene queries such as "print all scheduled scenes" or "how many scenes have more than 3 dates".
+- Natural-language helpers like "how many scenes do Mark and Eduardo share?" or "print scene 24".
+- PDF exports use a clean Courier layout without stray HTML entities.
 - Built-in MCP inspector at `/debug` for exercising tools directly in the browser.

 ## MCP Tools